amplication/docs/docs/plugins/example-plugin.md

 ---
-id: ExamplePlugin
+id: example-plugin
 title: Example - Developing a Plugin
 sidebar_label: Example - Developing a Plugin
-slug: /plugins/ExamplePlugin
+slug: /plugins/example-plugin
 ---

 Amplication includes several plugins - some allow you to choose an authentication strategy, some allow you to choose which database you want to integrate with and one allows you to connect your service to a message broker.

 Before any development of a plugin, we take the following steps:

 1. Generate a service with Amplication
 2. Apply the changes that we need:
    a.
 Add the missing functionality
    b.
 Manipulate the existing functionality
 3. use the knowledge from the previous step to design the plugin:
    a.
 Which events need to be used
    b.
 How to use the events with the before and after lifecycle functions

 The most straightforward example to illustrate this development workflow is the [MySQL](https://github.com/amplication/plugins/tree/master/plugins/db-mysql) plugin, as we already have the functionality of a database connection: